 Provide incentives for business relocation and expansion in Prince Frederick.
 [ED]

-Streamline the development review process in Town Centers.
-Maintain a fast-track permitting process for targeted businesses.
+Streamline the development review process in town centers.
+Maintain a fast-track plan processing for targeted businesses.
 [ED, PW, P&Z]

 Support development of retail and commercial projects that provide walkable, pedestrian- friendly and well-connected infrastructure to encourage consumers and visitors to spend more time in Prince Frederick.
 [ED, PW, P&Z]